Gilleece/Woodford-3d-milestone-4/README.md

 #### Bug 1:

-- Expected: User fills in the review form, clicks submit and the form is entered into the database.
+- Expected: Hovering over any parts of the navbar (except for the business name) should have the text turn to yellow.
-- Testing: Tested the feature by filling in the review form and clicking submit.
+- Testing: Tested the feature by hovering over individual elements.
-- Result: Form appeared to behave as intended, however there was no new entry in the database.
-- Fix: I set up console logs for errors to catch any problems, as a result I found that the form was not submitting due to a missing CSRF token.
-Ensuring that the token was being generated fixed the issue and the form submitted as intended.
+- Result: The bag font awesome icon and the price underneath were showing their hover state independently rather than together.
+- Fix: I placed both elements into the same div and through a class tag and css applied the hover effect to both elements at once.

 #### Bug 2:

 - Expected: When switching to mobile, all content should properly center and be displayed in an easily readible manner.
 - Testing: Tested the feature by viewing the website on a mobile device, and also using the mobile device emulator built into the browser.
-- Result: Most of the site appeared correctly, except for the titles of the review cards which were breaking to a second line and looked very messy.
+- Result: Most of the site appeared correctly, except for the quantity section in the bag.
+This would break across two lines and part would be obscured.
-- Fix: I simply made the text smaller and this fixed it.
+- Fix: I ended up changing the layout significantly, although this was mostly due to wanting to make the section more legible and visually clean.
+However, upon rebuilding this part of the template I paid specific attention to ensuring that responsiveness remained solid across all size of device.

 #### Bug 3:

-- Expected: User clicks edit on their review and the form is generated with their review's content present.
+- Expected: Upon delploying to Heroku and AWS, the site should appear the same as it does on local.
+- Testing: After the site was deployed, I manually went through each section of the site to check it if was consistent with the local version.
+- Result: Certain image links were broken.
+- Fix: Images that used templating language to get the link worked fine.
+However, the small number of images that are permanent (the empty bag image, the business logo on the checkout_success.html template) were using direct links to their locations (as in "../media/IMAGE_NAME.FILETYPE") however when the files were being accessed from Amazon Web Services the correct non-local link (as in the full https://aws.amazon.com/...) must be used instead.

+#### Bug 4:

+- Expected: Hovering over any parts of the navbar (except for the business name) should have the text turn to yellow.
-- Testing: Tested the feature by logging in as a user with a review in the database, going to profile, and clicking edit under the review.
+- Testing: Tested the feature by hovering over individual elements.
-- Result: Form appeared and was functional, however the previous review's contents were not generating.
-- Fix: I originally checked for any errors, however none were being presented.
-I tried posting the various form data to the console where I realized that it was coming up NULL.
-This lead me to finding the issue which was simply that I had mixed up two different app route variable names.
-Changing the variable name to the correct one in the app route fixed the issue.
+- Result: The bag font awesome icon and the price underneath were showing their hover state independently rather than together.
+- Fix: I placed both elements into the same div and through a class tag and css applied the hover effect to both elements at once.

 ### Known issues: <a name="issues"></a>